 If you have an iPhone or iPad, you can use a free or very inexpensive app to turn the device into a photo booth.
 There are lots of photo booth apps to choose from.
 Using an iPad is preferable for a party since the screen is larger.
-The iPad4 is best since it has a high-quality front-facing camera for good quality images.
+The latest iPad has a high-quality front-facing camera for good quality images.

 I like the simplicity of using an iPad as a photo booth, but the downside is you probably need some kind of stand to hold the device, which may add to the expense.
 Also, children may be confused by the sharing screen that pops up after each image.